epigen/spilterlize_integrate/README.md

 __Highly Variable Feature (HVF) selection.__ Highly variable features (HVF) were selected based on the binned normalized dispersion of features adapted from [Zheng (2017) Nature Communications](https://doi.org/10.1038/ncomms14049).
 The top `[hvf_parameters.top_percentage]` percent of features were selected, resulting in `[X]` features.
 The dispersion for each feature across all samples was calculated as the standard deviation.
 Features were binned based on their means, and the dispersion of each feature was normalized by subtracting the median dispersion of its bin and dividing by the median absolute deviation (MAD) of its bin using the Python package statsmodels `(ver)[ref]`.
 The number of bins used for dispersion normalization was `[hvf_parameters.bins_n]`.
 The selected HVFs were visualized by histograms before and after normalization, mean to normalized dispersion scatterplots, and a scatterplot of the ranked normalized dispersion, always highlighting the selected features.

-__Visualization.__ The quality of the data and the effectiveness of the processing steps were assessed through the following visualizations (raw/filtered counts were log1p-normalized): the mean-variance relationship of all features, densities of log1p values per sample, boxplots of log1p values per sample, and Principal Component Analysis (PCA) plots.
+__Visualization.__ The quality of the data and the effectiveness of the processing steps were assessed through the following visualizations (raw/filtered counts were log2(x+1)-normalized): the mean-variance relationship of all features, densities of log2-values per sample, boxplots of log2-values per sample, and Principal Component Analysis (PCA) plots.
 For the PCA plots, features with zero variance were removed beforehand and colored by `[visualization_parameters.annotate]`.
 The plots were generated using the R libraries ggplot2, reshape2, and patchwork`(ver)[ref]`.

 **The analyses and visualizations described here were performed using a publicly available Snakemake `[ver](ref)` workflow `(ver)` [10.5281/zenodo.8144219](https://doi.org/10.5281/zenodo.8144219).**